MusicDataset/md_homepage/content/musics/s/SonataOp.54inFMajor(1)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Sonata Op.
+title: Sonata Op.
 54 in F Major (1)
 description: This is the description for Sonata Op.
 54 in F Major by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]